$w_{1+\infty}$ and Carrollian Holography: The Symmetry Algebra

-This `OPE' is exactly the same as the OPE of the positive-helicity conformally soft gravitons at the tree level of the Einstein gravity in the bulk AFS \cite{Guevara:2021abz}.
+In the explicit $t\rightarrow\infty$ limit where $\frac{1}{\Delta\tilde{z}_p}\equiv \frac{1}{z-{z}_p}$ (and then recalling that any $S^+_{r(e)}$ is time-independent in the OPE limit), this `OPE' is exactly the same as the OPE of the positive-helicity conformally soft gravitons at the tree level of the Einstein gravity in the bulk AFS \cite{Guevara:2021abz}.
 There, it was obtained by taking the conformally soft limit from the general OPE of two Celestial conformal primary gravitons derived in \cite{Pate:2019lpp} that needed some crucial inputs from the explicit bulk gravity theory.
 Here, we have reached the conformally soft graviton OPE directly by instead exploiting only the constraints imposed by the Carrollian conformal symmetry along with the two assumptions stated in section \ref{s3.1}.
 No hint from the underlying bulk theory was needed in our field theory analysis.
 The Carrollian time-coordinate $t$ played the central role in our construction.